In this LitStack Interview:

 A Section on Graphic Novels

-When I browsed my local library today, I saw something that never would have existed when I was a kid over 40 years ago: a section for graphic novels.
+I recently browsed my local library and saw something that never would have existed when I was a kid over 40 years ago: a section for graphic novels.
 More, a section for newly released graphic novels covering genres from non-fiction to horror to biography and fantasy.

 Graphic storytelling, in comics and graphic novels, has never been a more robust and popular story form, from the well-known DC and Marvel superhero stories to Dav Pilkey’s mega-bestselling books to the acclaimed work of Raina Telegemeier, to adult titles like Saga and Monstress.